oosayeroo/sayer-stashbox/README.md

 ## Installation
 ### Manual
 - Download the script and put it in the `[qb]` directory.
+- configure in cl_config.lua where you want your storage area for each job, gang
 - No other steps necessary